indestructible-type/Cooper/README.md

 About
 -----
-*Cooper Black* is perhaps one of the most ubiquitous fonts on the planet, but far less known is its regular weighted counterpart known simply as *Cooper*.
+*Cooper Black* is perhaps one of the most ubiquitous fonts, but far less known is its regular weighted counterpart known simply as *Cooper*.
 First introduced to the world in the early 1920s, *Cooper Black* was always part of a family of fonts that included a non-black version, but over the past century, this family has been largely forgotten, leaving only *Cooper Black*.

 This is a shame because the regular weight version of *Cooper* is beautiful.
 It has an organic, Art Nouveau, feel to it.
 Straight lines bow inward like the trunk of a tree, acenders curve backwards and forwards like the delicate stems of flowers.
 There is hardly a straight line or a sharp corner to be found.
 It accomplishes this while still be legible at text sizes, making it suitable for laying out a book or other passages of text.